 The FCC established new shot clocks that apply to “all authorizations necessary for the deployment of personal wireless services infrastructure, including building permits and road opening permits” by local governments on an application to deploy a small cell:

 - 60 days for review of an application for collocation of a small cell on a preexisting structure, and

 - 90 days for review of an application for attachment of a small cell using a new structure.

 Failure to meet these deadlines results in a presumption that a municipality has not acted in a reasonable period of time, and will be deemed a presumptive prohibition on the provision of personal wireless services, per Section 332, and subjects the municipality to potential litigation with the service provider.
-The FCC stated it would expect that, upon notifying the local authorities of the expiration of the shot clock, the service provider would be issued the necessary permits "absent extraordinary circumstances."
 If the necessary permits are not issued, according to the FCC, the service provider would have a "straightforward case" for obtaining expedited judicial relief.

 WHAT SHOULD A MUNICIPALITY DO?

 This update is intended to be a general summary of the law and does not constitute legal advice.
 If you have concerns about the impact and effect on your municipality, you should consult with counsel to determine applicable legal requirements for a specific factual situation before acting or relying upon any information in this article.